 Drug Testing

-Gas chromatography can accurately identify and quantify alcohol or drug use in athletes.
-Sporting bodies like the Olympics and professional leagues commonly use gas chromatography to test athletes for traces of banned substances.
+Gas chromatography can also identify and quantify drug or alcohol use in athletes.
+Professional sports organizations, including the Olympics, rely on it to test for banned substances.

 Forensics